Croatia National Parks you need to see

 – Located in Šibenik is one of the most important Renaissance architectural monuments in the eastern Adriatic.
 With it’s triple nave basilica and a dome decorating the top proving to be a beautiful sight.
 The building was started at 1402. whilst it’s plans were already taking place in 1298., when Šibenik became a municipality.
 The Cathedral was entirely built out of limestone (from a nearby stone quarry) and marble (from the island of Brać).

 That should sum up mostly all of Croatia’s wonders and gorgeous things to see!
+Croatia has a lot more secrets and interesting sights to see so you’ll have plenty to look forward to when you come by to visit.
+Whether you’re planning on visiting for the first time or a returning visitor.
 We hope this post proved to be at least a little helpful to give you a small insight on what Croatia is all about. 🙂

 For any information don’t hesitate to contact us